ah-naf/SimpleOJ/README.md

 # SimpleOJ

 SimpleOJ is an interactive online platform for coding enthusiasts.
-It allows users to solve programming challenges and run code snippets in C, C++, and Python.
+It allows users to solve programming challenges and run code snippets in C, C++, Java, and Python.

 ## Demo